Board of Trustees Policy: 5.12

 Extended Retention Period

-Records which are retained beyond the guidelines outlined in the Records Retention Schedule will be disposed of in accordance with this policy and procedure.
+Records which are retained beyond the guidelines outlined in the Records Retention Schedule will be disposed of in accordance with this Policy.

-College records which have passed through the active phase of their life cycle and are no longer needed in their office of origin for the day-to-day operation of that office may be identified by office staff and transferred to the College Records Center.
-When those records have reached the conclusion of their retention period, the office of origin or the Director of College Services will initiate the process for the records’ destruction and disposal.
+College records which have passed through the active phase of their life cycle and are no longer needed in their office of origin for the day-to-day operation of that office may be identified by office staff.
+When those records have reached the conclusion of their retention period, the office of origin will initiate the process for the records’ destruction and disposal.

-Upon reaching the prescribed timeframe as outlined in the Records Retention Schedule, or any extension thereto, the destruction of records stored in the College Records Center shall be authorized jointly by the senior officer of the Division of origin and by the Director of College Services.
-Should these individuals be unable to agree, destruction will be stayed pending review and final determination by the Vice President of Administration and Finance.
-Requests for records destruction and disposal may be initiated by the senior officer or the Director of College Services.
+Upon reaching the prescribed timeframe as outlined in the Records Retention Schedule, or any extension thereto, the destruction of records shall be authorized by the senior officer of the Division of origin.
+Requests for records destruction and disposal may be initiated by the senior officer.

 A destruction record is an inventory describing and documenting those records, in all formats, authorized for destruction, as well as the date, agent, and method of destruction.
-The destruction record itself shall not contain confidential information.
-It is anticipated that in most cases two copies of the destruction record shall be retained: one at the College Records Center and one in the office of origin.
+The destruction record itself shall not contain any confidential information.
+It is anticipated that a copy of the destruction record shall be retained in the office of origin.
 The destruction record may be retained in paper, digital, or other format.